pre-1.0 · no Hex release yet

 nothing more.

-roost is a pure Gleam package that encodes and decodes the Phoenix channel wire protocol.
+roost is a cross-target Gleam package that encodes and decodes the Phoenix channel text and binary wire protocol on Erlang and JavaScript.
 It owns no sockets, no channel processes, no reconnect loops — just the frames.
 You bring the transport; roost handles the protocol.

 The roost logo: an orange bird settling into a woven slate nest.